George Pell: Initial charges and hearings

 Pell's first trial for the allegations of misconduct in St Patrick's Cathedral began in August 2018 under Chief Judge Kidd with representation by Robert Richter.
 However, it ended with the jury unable to reach a unanimous verdict.
 This necessitated a retrial, with another jury.

+Re-trial

 A retrial was conducted, again under Kidd.
 On 11 December 2018, Pell was convicted on five counts of child sexual abuse of two boys in the 1990s.

 Australian media outlets generally respected the suppression order preventing publication of details on the cathedral trial whereas international news sources reported the conviction.
 The Melbourne-based Herald Sun posted on its front page "CENSORED" in large print in protest of the ban, noting that international sources were reporting on a "very important story that is relevant to Victorians".
 In a statement made to The Washington Post, Noah Shachtman, editor-in-chief of the online news magazine The Daily Beast, consulted with American and Australian lawyers but ultimately considered it an "easy call" to report on the conviction, though he did place geo-blocking restrictions to prevent online access to the story from Australia.
 More than 140 international news reports were published within 24 hours.
 Pell's barrister informed Chief Judge Kidd that the guilty verdict was accessible on Wikipedia.